Learn how to decorate a bookshelf with easy steps for DIY shelf decor ideas that you can’t get wrong. Use the no-fail formula for all styles.

 I want to have a homey, pretty house using the least amount of stuff to get the style I love.The Nester, Nesting Place

-Place some books standing up next the side of a shelf and some laying on their side.
+- Place some books standing up next to the side of a shelf and some laying on their side.
 The ones on the side work great as a bookend.

-Repeat this process on the remaining shelves to create a zig-zag pattern which helps the eye to move around.
+- Repeat this process on the remaining shelves to create a zig-zag pattern that helps the eye to move around.

-I prefer an eclectic curated mix inspired by one of my favorite interior stylist, Emily Henderson.
+- I prefer an eclectic curated mix inspired by one of my favorite interior stylists, Emily Henderson.

 If the reason you don’t completely love your space is that you are unsure of what direction you should take, finding inspiration is a great starting point.Kathy Baugher, owner